Indian Air Force Declining Squadron Strength – A Wake-up call.

 The critical condition of Indian Air Force ( IAF ) squadron numbers is due to many factors but lack of priority and neglect by the successive governments, an ageing aircraft fleet, prolonged procurement process and delay in the development of indigenous fighter plane program ( LCA Tejas ) are responsible for this crises situation .

 The decline in air force squadron number is causing serious concern about Indian air force operational capability to fight a two-front war.
 The present NDA government led by Prime Minister Narendra Modi has initiated a number of measures including the purchase of new fighters to ramp up the Indian air force squadron numbers.
-However, dragging the issues pertaining to armed forces into the political arena is bound to take a toll on the defence preparedness.

 The Indian Air Force ( IAF ) has a glorious past and played a commendable role in winning each war fought by India.
 The IAF had inflicted a devastating blow to the enemy in 1965, 1971 and also during the Kargil War.